-For more information or to sign up for the minor, contact Ann Primus Berends.
+For more information or to sign up for the minor, contact Ann Primus Berends at aprimus@nd.edu.

-All of the courses associated with this academic program can be found online at ess.nd.edu or at registrar.nd.edu/students/class_search.php.
-The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Education, <a href="School and Society.
+All of the courses associated with this academic program can be found online at ess.nd.edu or at registrar.nd.edu/students/class\search.php.
+The scheduled classes for a given semester may be found by clicking on "Class Search" and selecting the subject Education, School and Society.
 Course descriptions can be found by clicking on the subject code and course number in the search results.